INSPIRE

 Every vehicle has a natural shelf life but, for a rare few, the emotional bond they create with their owners can transform them from utility to eternity, kept alive seemingly forever through the turn of wrenches on driveways and in garages around the world.

 Mazda believes that every car should deliver an uplifting experience, both emotionally and physically.
 However, with these motoring rarities almost the opposite holds true.
-Because it is only through passionate human endeavour—emotional and physical—that we can enjoy such collectible vehicles.
+Because it is only through passionate human endeavour—emotional and physical—that we can enjoy such collectable vehicles.
 These are not museum pieces, destined for a life of climate control and static gaze.
 These are pure Mazda, being driven today out on the open road in exactly the way they were designed to be when they rolled out of the factory decades ago: for the sheer fun of it.
 Welcome to the joy of driving.

 Brian Skotchdopole’s Mazda REPU